korguchi/pitch-benchmark/benchmark_results.md

 ## Combined

-The overall performance of each algorithm is evaluated using a combined metric based on the harmonic mean of multiple key measurements.
+The overall performance of each algorithm is evaluated using a combined metric based on the harmonic mean of multiple measurements.
 This approach was chosen specifically because:

-1. **Balanced Performance Requirement**: The harmonic mean requires good performance across ALL metrics - an algorithm must perform well in both voicing detection and pitch accuracy to achieve a high score.
+1. **Balanced Performance Requirement**: The harmonic mean requires good performance across ALL metrics: an algorithm must perform well in both voicing detection and pitch accuracy to achieve a high score.

 2. **Penalty for Poor Performance**: Poor performance in any single metric significantly impacts the final score, preventing algorithms from achieving high overall scores through excellence in just one area.